GiGurra/heisenberg/README.md

 ## Default supported types

 As seen in the examples above - you need to provide a parser and producer ([type classes](https://twitter.github.io/scala_school/advanced-types.html) - implementing the traits MapDataProducer[T] and MapDataParser[T]) for every Custom type not supported by default.
-The following types are supported by default:
+The following types (and any combination of them) are supported by default:
 * fixed point numbers (Byte, Short, Int, Long, BigInt)
 * floating point numbers (Float, Double)
 * String